squer-solutions/cc-ws-2024/exercises/exercise5/dotnet/README.md

 Now, it is time to build the functionalities for the stream, in this example, we just want to:
 1. Convert the value to upper case
-2. Print it on the Conosle
+2. Print it on the Console
 3. Push it to a destination topic

 ```csharp